khanfarabi/Shap_Relational_Explanation/README.md

 SHAP Relational Explanation: '131', '687', '593', '703', '150', '601', '212', '142'.
 Here '131', '687', '593', '703', '150', '601', '212', and  '142' are related reviews to 12 and have positive contribution to the prediction.

 SHAP Words Explanation: 'enjoy', 'drinks', 'show', 'champagne'.
 Here  are the word explanations

+# Demo Explanation Accuracy
+Word_Explanation_Average_Accuracy_Shap

+0.278422782037238

+Relational_Explanation_Average_Accuracy_Shap

+0.5006702073849252

+The explanation accuracy is computed separately for the word explanations, and relational explanations respectively.
+The manuall self-annotated (by human) process are considered to generate standard word explanations per query.
+The nerural network based embedding (Doc2Vec) is used to generate the standard relational explanations per query.
+Here, the standard explanations are considered as true explanations for the query being truly predicted as a specifice class.
+We have computed the percentage of SHAP relational model's explanations match with the standard explanations, and represent as explanation accuracy.
+In order to avoid biasness, we have kept the number of explanations  equal for the both standard explanations and SHAP relational model's explanations while computing explanation accuracy.
+Specifically, we have used first 5 explanations for the SHAP relational model's explanations based on the shap values, and standard explanations respectively.

 # Demo Visualized Output
 # 1. Justification of the Prediction of the review query in terms of graph